 - Please do not eat solids after midnight before surgery.
 You are permitted clear liquids (water, apple juice, tea, black coffee) up to two hours before the arrival at the Center.
 Please no milk, cream or orange juice.

-- All adult Surgical Patients please take Tylenol 1000mg (as long as you are not allergic) with a mouthful of water before you leave the house to come to the surgical center.
+- All adult Surgical Patients, AT THE REQUEST OF THE ANESTHESIA DEPARTMENT, please take Tylenol 1000mg (as long as you are not allergic) with a mouthful of water before you leave the house to come to the surgical center.
 If you have kidney disease only take 500mg.
 Patients having Pain Management procedures or GI procedures do not need to take Tylenol.

 - Bring your photo ID, insurance card, and any MRI reports to Registration.
 Please be prepared to pay your applicable co-pay and deductibles.
 Do not bring any other valuables.